mturk/svcbatch/docs/building.md

 After publishing the release, increment the `SVCBATCH_PATCH_VERSION` and set `SVCBATCH_ISDEV_VERSION` back to `1` in [svcbatch.h](../svcbatch.h).

-Update `version="x.x.x.x"` to the new one [svcbatch.manifest](../svcbatch.manifest) file, and add a new section above the current one in [CHANGES](../CHANGES.md) file.
+Update `version="x.x.x.x"` to the new one in [svcbatch.manifest](../svcbatch.manifest) file, and add a new section above the current one in [CHANGES](../CHANGES.md) file.

-The official binary release contains debug and Lite SvcBatch builds.
+The official binary release contains standard, debug and lite SvcBatch builds.

 It is done by invoking: